China voices opposition to India's reported plans to hold G20 meeting in J&K | Law-Order

 This will be the first major international summit expected to be held in Jammu and Kashmir after its special status guaranteed under Article 370 of the Constitution was withdrawn and the erstwhile state was divided into two union territories in August 2019.

-Pakistan Foreign Office spokesperson Asim Iftikhar Ahmad said in a statement that Islamabad had taken note of news items appearing in the Indian media indicating that India might be contemplating holding some G20-related meeting in Jammu and Kashmir.
+Pakistan Foreign Office spokesperson Asim Iftikhar Ahmad said in a statement that Islamabad had taken note of news items appearing in the Indian media indicating that India might be contemplating to hold some G20-related meeting in Jammu and Kashmir.

 ''Pakistan completely rejects any such attempt by India,'' Ahmad said.

-He hoped that in case of any such controversial proposal from India, the G20 members will be fully cognizant of the imperatives of law and justice and would reject it outright.
+He hoped that in case of any such controversial proposal from India, the G20 members will be fully cognisant of the imperatives of law and justice and would reject it outright.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)